-Over the past 25 years the city of Copenhagen has taken measures that have resulted in the improvement of the water quality of its former industrial harbor, turning it into today’s recreational harbour with watersports such as swimming, kayaking, rowing and stand up-paddling, as well as urban farming and fishing, with organisations such as Havhøst growing Danish oysters and mussels inside the harbour.
+Over the past 25 years, the city of Copenhagen has taken measures that have resulted in the improvement of the water quality of its former industrial harbour, turning it into today’s recreational harbour with watersports such as swimming, kayaking, rowing and stand up-paddling, as well as urban farming and fishing, with organisations such as Havhøst growing Danish oysters and mussels inside the harbour.

 Among the various initiatives, dedicated underground basins have been introduced that retain wastewater so that in the event of excessive rainfall, it is not discharged into the port, but is retained so that it can later be discharged into the sewers.
 The basins can hold 260,000 m3 of wastewater, which is equivalent to 111 Olympic-sized swimming pools (50m).

 The water in the port of Copenhagen has become so clean that it is suitable for swimming.
 Bathing takes place in the three wooden port pools called “harbour baths”, Bjarke Ingels Group in six confined areas delimited by buoys called “swimming zones”, and at an urban beach, all extremely popular with residents and tourists.
 The first harbour was designed by PLOT, a studio that included the now-famous Danish architect Bjarke Ingels.